Information for Students

 - We are working with local companies to provide high quality short term summer placements for students who can demonstrate they are keen, enthusiastic and up for a challenge.

-- You will be paid a training allowance of £275 per week.
+- You will be paid a training allowance of £290 per week.
+(Subject to National Insurance and Tax reductions)

 - The internships can take place anytime from late May (after the exam period) to September and will be 6 weeks full time work (or part time equivalent).